telerik/xaml-docs/controls/raddiagram/howto/custom_connectors.md

 ---
-title: How to populate RadDiagramShape with custom connectors in MVVM scenario
+title: Using custom connectors in MVVM
-page_title: How to populate RadDiagramShape with custom connectors in MVVM scenario
+page_title: Using custom connectors in MVVM
-description: How to populate RadDiagramShape with custom connectors in MVVM scenario.
+description: Using custom connectors in MVVM.
-slug: raddiagram-howto-create-populate-raddiagramshape-with-custom-connectors-in-mvvm-scenario
+slug: raddiagram-using-custom-connectors-in-mvvm
 tags: create,custom,shape,connectors,mvvm,graphsource
 published: True
 position: 18
 ---

-# How to populate RadDiagramShape with custom connectors in MVVM scenario
+# Using custom connectors in MVVM

 This tutorial will guide you through the task of populating RadDiagramShape with custom connectors in MVVM scenario.

 To populate the __RadDiagramShape__ with custom connectors in MVVM scenario you can create an attached property.
-Then bind the Value of this property to a collection from your ViewModel.
-In the attached property you have access to the shape and its Connectors collection.
+Then bind the value of this property to a collection from your view model.
+In the property changed callback of the attached property you have access to the shape and its __Connectors__ collection.
 Using this you can add new connectors to the collection.

-To implement this scenario you can create a collection which holds the custom connectors in your ViewModel.
+To implement this scenario you can create a collection which holds the custom connectors in your view model.

 #### __[C#] Example 1: Creating collection with custom connectors__
-{{region raddiagram-howto-create-populate-raddiagramshape-with-custom-connectors-in-mvvm-scenario-0}}
+{{region raddiagram-using-custom-connectors-in-mvvm-0}}
 public class ConnectorProxy
 {
 	public string Name { get; set; }
 	public System.Windows.Point Position { get; set; }
 }
 public class Node : NodeViewModelBase
 {
 	private ObservableCollection<ConnectorProxy> myConnectors = new ObservableCollection<ConnectorProxy>();

 	public Node()
 	{
 		//Add connectors.
 		this.MyConnectors.Add(new ConnectorProxy() { Name = "FirstConnector", Position = new Point(0, 0.3) });
 		this.MyConnectors.Add(new ConnectorProxy() { Name = "SecondConnector", Position = new Point(1, 0.3) });
 		this.MyConnectors.Add(new ConnectorProxy() { Name = "ThirdConnector", Position = new Point(0.5, 0.8) });
 	}

 	public ObservableCollection<ConnectorProxy> MyConnectors
 	{
 		get
 		{
 			return this.myConnectors;
 		}
 	}
 }
 public class Link : LinkViewModelBase<NodeViewModelBase>
 {
 }
 public  class MyGraphSource : ObservableGraphSourceBase<Node, Link>
 {
 	public MyGraphSource()
 	{
 		Node shape1 = new Node() {Content = "Shape1", Position=new Point(80,120) };
 		this.AddNode(shape1);
 	}
 }
 {{endregion}}

 The next step is to create the attached property.

 #### __[C#] Example 2: Creating attached property__
-{{region raddiagram-howto-create-populate-raddiagramshape-with-custom-connectors-in-mvvm-scenario-1}}
+{{region raddiagram-using-custom-connectors-in-mvvm-1}}
 	public static class AttachedProperties
 	{
 		public static IEnumerable<ConnectorProxy> GetConnectors(DependencyObject obj)